subhodeep-cuelogic/kantar_app/README.md

-kantar_demo
+kantar_app
 ===========

-This is a repository for kantar_demo website files
+This is a repository for kantar_app which is developed in Drupal7.